CHEWCHEWW/react-web-editor/README.md

 This component can be used with ResizeHandlerWrapper and EditorBlockWrapper.

 ### useImage
-The UseImage hook helps upload image file and shows image on the screen.
+The UseImage hook helps upload and display images on the screen.

 - props
 ```